Going Green & Giving Back

 Commitment to Environmental Responsibility

 We use environmentally-friendly cleaning solutions, Coast Guard-approved sewage treatment systems, and eco-friendly vessel bottom coatings.
 We recycle when possible and promote recycling on our cruises.
+We are currently working on ways to reduce or eliminate the use of single-use plastics on our vessels.

 Marine Research and Wildlife Rehabilitation: Major Marine Tours partners with the Alaska SeaLife Center to promote marine research and wildlife rehabilitation in Alaska.
 Our guests are invited to donate to the Alaska SeaLife Center at the time of reservation to raise funds for the Wildlife Response Program, which responds to and rehabilitates wildlife that has been abandoned, stranded, or injured throughout Alaska.
 Additionally, all of the proceeds from our boarding photos are donated to the Alaska SeaLife Center and we conduct other fundraisers throughout the year to benefit the SeaLife Center.
 Additionally, we have helped the Alaska SeaLife Center release rehabilitated wildlife into Kenai Fjords National Park from our vessels.